abadid/cmsc424-spring2018/project4/README.md

  Total runtime: 1.030 ms
 ```

 You do not need to run the query.
-You just need to understand the query plan shown above and answer the following questions in `p4q1.txt`.
-Please write the answer corresponding to each of the following questions in a new line in `p4q1.txt` (answers are not case sensitive).
+You just need to understand the query plan shown above.

+## Answer the following questions on ELMS

 1. State True or False.
 For all hash joins involved in this query, the smaller of the two relations is always hashed.
 2. State True or False: The filter condition (a.hub=f.source or a.hub=f.dest) is executed after all the join operations are performed.